KayseMca/Projects/README.md

 # Projects
-Simple some of projects(Python and machineLearning)
+Simple some of my projects(Python and machineLearning)